-2017 2016

-£000 £000
+2018 £000 2017 £000

-Individual transfers from other schemes 2,740 798
+Individual transfers from other schemes 2,916 2,740

-AVC transfers 1,045 1,096
+AVC transfers 748 1,045

-Group transfers from other schemes - 2,432

-Total 3,785 4,326
+Total 3,664 3,785

 Transfer values have been paid ('cash equivalents' within the meaning of Part 1 of Schedule 5 to the Pensions Scheme Act 1993), and service credits given for transfers received, calculated in accordance with the method and assumptions on the advice of the Actuary and based on guidelines issued by the Institute and Faculty of Actuaries.
+No discretionary benefits have been included in the calculation of transfer values.